 Does your wardrobe rely largely on sweatshop labor?
 Did your morning coffee or tea come from a struggling, underpaid farmer?
-Goods you enjoy every day may be the result of someone else’s suffering; alternatively, the brands you choose to support may be supporting families and individuals around the world.
+Goods you enjoy every day may result from someone else’s suffering; alternatively, the brands you choose to support may be supporting families and individuals around the world.
 But how can you know whether your purchases are helping or hurting others?

 There are plenty of different labels out there that try to sell you on the “ethical merits” of a product: organic, natural, non-GMO, locally sourced, and fair trade among them.
 Some of these terms are meaningful and regulated, but how can you tell when a company is truly committed to the claims they make on a label?
 The jargon can really muddy the water and make it difficult to sort out truly ethical business practices from cynical advertising.

-Learning what fair trade is all about, and how to recognize the different types of labeling, will help you make purchasing decisions that align with your personal ethics and philosophy.
-To begin, what does fair trade mean — and what are the standards to which fair trade products are held?
+Learning what fair trade is all about, and how to recognize the different types of labeling will help you make purchasing decisions that align with your personal ethics and philosophy.
+To begin, what does fair trade certified mean — and what are the standards to which fair trade products are held?

 The Principles of Fair Trade

 What does fair trade mean, and why is it important?
 Put as simply as possible, fair trade is a set of business principles that prioritize the health, economic stability, human rights, and independence of disadvantaged producers of things all over the world.
 This generally means individuals and families in developing or war-torn countries, but it can also mean a commitment to a fair supply chain that doesn’t use child or forced labor.
 It often includes a commitment to environmental responsibility, as well.

 The thing to remember about fair trade is that very often, the focus is on fair economic practices that benefit small producers.
 It’s a way of making sure, at least in part, that the money you spend is going to support the economic stability and development of people who make things or farm those products.